herrold/guild-docs/artisan_roles/progression_candidate.md

 1. Gain sponsorship from a Craftsman within your Guild
 2. Contact your Guild Leader to schedule the Litmus Test
 3. Go through the Litmus Test
+  * For Apprentice to Journeyman, this happens with the Craftsmen of your Guild, your DL, your TL, and your Sponsor
+  * For Journeyman to Craftsman, this also includes a subsequent review with the Guild Leaders
 4. If the result of your Litmus Test is you're not yet ready, this part of your progression stops.
 You'll need to address the resulting action items and schedule a follow-on Litmus Test
 5. If the result of your Litmus Test is you're ready, then your Guild Leader will work with Delivery to determine when this move can happen.
 ***Please note that, based on various factors, an immediate move is not always possible.***
 6. After final approvals have been obtained and paperwork has been completed, your DL/DM/DE will meet with you and discuss the details of your progression with you.
-Only then will the progression to Journeyman be completed.
+Only then will the candidacy for progression be completed.

 ### From Craftsman to Master Craftsman
 What this looks like is still to be determined.